adriandelfin1/AdrianReactApp/README.md

-# Social Messaging Web Application
+# Unified Communication made with React

 ## Key Features:
 **Login and registration authentication:** Users are able to create an account and log in to those accounts.